Peter Bowers (Australian journalist)

-Peter Bowers (1930 – 28 June 2010) was an Australian journalist.
-Bowers was born in Taree, New South Wales.
-He was offered a cadetship by Frank Packer in 1948, and in 1959 joined The Sydney Morning Herald.
+Peter Bowers (1930 – 28 June 2010) was an Australian journalist, born in Taree, New South Wales.
+He was offered a cadetship by Frank Packer in 1948 and in 1959, joined The Sydney Morning Herald.
 He remained with the paper until 1987, working for periods as a political correspondent in the Canberra Press Gallery, as a news editor, as a national affairs columnist, and as a sports reporter.
 He was awarded a Gold Walkley Award in 1992 for Most Outstanding Contribution to Journalism in the Senior Journalism Section.
 Bowers died of Alzheimer's disease at a nursing home in Narrabundah in 2010.